New to JAMstack? Everything You Need to Know to Get StartedJanuary 16, 2020

 → 2017: The year JAMstack really comes to life, for a somewhat niche community.
 Static sites aren't “static” anymore.
 This modern web revolution gives you all the features you need to build “hyper-dynamic” sites & apps.
 Sequoia Capital, Mailchimp & Red Bull are a few of the first big enterprises to build JAMstack projects.

-→ 2018: Here’s a phrase I would bet you’ve heard or read last year: “Just discovered the JAMstack and, oh my God, it's amazing!”
-Yup, it has made a mainstream breakthrough with more & more people are talking about it.
-Substantial funding was announced for tools like Gatsby, Netlify, Contentful, etc. It will also be remembered as the year of the first JAMstack_conf (which we’ll make sure not to miss next time).
+→ 2018: Here’s a phrase we start to hear a lot: “Just discovered the JAMstack and, oh my God, it's amazing!”
+Yup, the paradigm makes a mainstream breakthrough with more & more people talking about it.
+Substantial funding is announced for tools like Gatsby, Netlify, Contentful, etc. The first JAMstack_conf takes place.

 And it’s all for the best.

-Here's a quick primer to understanding key differences between the two approaches:
+Here's a quick primer to understand key differences between the two approaches: